m4nj4pe/ip_target-polybar/README-en.md

 ```
 That's it.
 In case you want to change the icons, I leave you referenced the NerdFonts section above. 😀

 Thanks for having a look!
-If you have any suggestions you can make them and even if you want improvements you can make a fork! 😁
+If you have any suggestions you can make them and even if you want improvements you can make a fork! 😁 or give me a star. ✨

 Best regards!!! 🧑‍💻